TheAlexz/Algorithms-for-packing-number/README.md

 # ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH.

-This work only needs three files, which are to be run on python, Wolfram Mathematica and c++.
+This work only needs three files, which should be run on python, Wolfram Mathematica and c++.

 ## Libraries needed for the python file